srobo/runbook/docs/competition/livestream/matches.md

 ## Video Scheduler

 In a simulator-based competition, matches are pre-recorded.
-To assist with the automatic queueing and playback of matches in line with the competition schedule, we have a [video scheduler](https://github.com/RealOrangeOne/livestream-video-scheduler).
+To assist with the automatic queueing and playback of matches in line with the competition schedule, we use [SRComp Mixtape](https://github.com/srobo/srcomp-mixtape).
+Mixtape can also control the scene transitions at either end of each match.
+See [Mixtape's documentation](https://github.com/srobo/srcomp-mixtape#configuration) for how to create a suitable playlist file to configure mixtape.

-The video scheduler is currently a fork of the [overlay](#overlay), with much of the functionality removed.
-Therefore, it's brought into OBS in the same way, just without the chroma key.

-### Playback issues

-Due to issues with the OBS browser, some videos will not play directly through it.
-This manifests as it requesting the video file, but not being able to play it.
-There are a few solutions to this:

-- Transcode the videos to `webm`, as this can be played correctly
-- Open the scheduler in an external browser, and add to OBS via a screen share.

-This issue has mostly been seen on Linux, and a long-term solution is being looked for.